milderz/vanillajs-rest-countries-api-webapp/README.md

-Your challenge is integrating with the <a href="https://restcountries.com/"></a>REST Countries API to pull country data and display it like in the designs.
+Your challenge is integrating with the <a href="https://restcountries.com/">REST Countries API</a> to pull country data and display it like in the designs.

 You can use any JavaScript framework/library on the front-end, such as React or Vue.
 You also have complete control over which packages you use to make HTTP requests or style your project.